quinnanm/boostedhiggs/README.md

 For example:
 ```
-python condor/submit.py --year 2017 --tag ${TAG} --samples samples_mc.json --pfnano=v2_2 --channels mu,ele --submit
+python condor/submit.py --year 2017 --tag ${TAG} --config samples_inclusive.yaml --key mc --pfnano v2_2 --channels mu,ele --submit
 ```
 where:
 - year: this determines which fileset to read
 - tag: is a tag to the jobs (usually a date or something more descriptive)
-- samples: a json file that contains the names of the samples to run and the number of files per job for that sample
+- config: a yaml file that contains the names of the samples to run and the number of files per job for that sample
---pfnano: use pfnano
---no-pfnano: do not use pfnano
+- pfnano: pfnano version
 - number of files per job: if given all of the samples will use these number of files per job
 - script that runs processor: is `run.py` by default
 --no-inference: do not use inference